wafflestudio18-5/team4-frontend/README.md

-Wafflow is a special Archieve Service made only for Waffle Studio, with rich Data and reliable Contributors!
+Wafflow is a special Archieve Service made by Waffle Studio, with rich Data and reliable Contributors!

 # Getting Started with Create React App